FluvialSeds/rampedpyrox/docs/walkthrough.rst

 Predicting thermograms for other time-temperature histories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-One feature of the ``rampedpyrox`` package is the ability to forward-model degradation rates for any arbitrary time-temperature history once the estimated p\ :sub: `0`\ (E) distribution has been determined.
+One feature of the ``rampedpyrox`` package is the ability to forward-model degradation rates for any arbitrary time-temperature history once the estimated p(0,E) distribution has been determined.
 This allows users the ability to:

-* Quickly analyze a small amount of sample with a fast ramp rate in order to estimate p\ :sub: `0`\ (E), then forward-model the thermogram for a typical ramp rate of 5K/min in order to determine the best times to toggle gas collection fractions.
+* Quickly analyze a small amount of sample with a fast ramp rate in order to estimate p(0,E), then forward-model the thermogram for a typical ramp rate of 5K/min in order to determine the best times to toggle gas collection fractions.

   * This feature could allow for future development of an automated Ramped PyrOx system.